materialsproject/pymatgen/docs/index.rst

 1. Brand new CompoundPD class that allows the plotting of phase diagrams that do not have elements as their terminal points.
 2. Spglib is now completely integrated as part of the setup.py installation.
+3. Major (but completely backwards compatible) refactoring of sites and vaspio.
-3. Miscellaneous bug fixes and speed improvements.
+4. Miscellaneous bug fixes and speed improvements.

 .. toctree::
    :maxdepth: 2